 For a client, implementing dependency checking is easy: if B1, B2, B3 are dependencies of C, then when a client sees C, it will check whether or not it has already accepted B1, B2 and B3; if it has not, then it will put C in a queue, to be checked again once B1, B2 and B3 have all been verified (and if the queue fills up, C could get popped out of the queue to save space; in this case, the client may need to just download C again).

 We define the “dependency cone” of a message as either the set of messages that it depends on, or the set of messages that will depend on it (which one will generally be clear from context); it’s called a “cone” because each message by itself generally only has a few parents and a few children in the DAG, but the further one goes back through the ancestry (or descendants) the more ancestors (or descendants) there are at each level (the cone “widens”) until eventually all blocks being produced at a particular time are in the cone (and only at that time can a global Casper FFG finality loop happen to finalize all of the data, as a Casper FFG finality loop, by finalizing a common root hash, inherently acts as a chokepoint which brings everything into the dependency cone of everything else).

-In a sharded blockchain, the client’s job is to validate the whole DAG.
+In any blockchain, the client’s job is to validate the whole DAG.
 But there are different ways to validate any specific object in a DAG:

 - Verify a data availability proof of the data

 - Wait for some time and verify that no fault proofs showing there is something wrong with the data have been received

 - Verify a SNARK, STARK or other purely cryptographic ZKP attesting to properties of the data